Butterflies have always appealed to me. They draw me toward thinking

 shopping, I came across a Morphus butterfly enclosed in

+glass.
 As I turned it over to examine the underside, I was

 astonished.
 The bottomside of this flashing butterfly was